DevCycleHQ/devcycle-docs/docs/sdk/client-side-sdks/react/react-openfeature.md

 ### Evaluating a Variable
 [//]: # (wizard-evaluate-start)

-Use a variable value by passing the variable key and default value to one of the OpenFeature flag evaluation hooks
+Use a Variable value by passing the Variable key and default value to one of the OpenFeature flag evaluation hooks

 ```typescript jsx
 function Page() {